matrix-org/synapse/docs/upgrade.md

 The template is now provided an `error` variable if the authentication process failed.
 See the default templates linked above for an example.

+# Upgrading to v1.42.0

+## Removal of out-of-date email pushers
+Users will stop receiving message updates via email for addresses that were once, but not still, linked to their account.

 # Upgrading to v1.41.0